Blyzz616/BoxSOP/README.md

   - Refer to relevant playbooks for step-by-step recovery processes.
   - If any other incidents are discovered during this process, relevant incident playbooks are to be initiated.

-**Triggers:**
-- Confirmation of unauthorized access.
-- Identification of malicious software.
-- Data encryption or deletion.

 ## 4) Post-Incident Activity: